FiLo++: Zero-/Few-Shot Anomaly Detection by Fused Fine-Grained Descriptions and Deformable Localization: Method

 To learn the content of adaptive text templates and the parameters in MDCI and adapter, we choose different loss functions for training from the perspectives of global anomaly detection and local anomaly localization.
 We choose the cross-entropy loss as our global loss for global anomaly detection, as it is a commonly used binary classification loss function.
 The global loss is computed as follows:

 where \(S_{\text{global}}\) is the global anomaly score computed in Sec.~\ref{sec:FusDes}, and \textit{Label} indicates whether the image is anomalous or not.
 For local anomaly localization, we employ Focal loss~\cite{lin2017focal} and Dice loss~\cite{milletari2016v} to optimize the anomaly map.
-Both losses are commonly used in semantic segmentation.
-Focal loss leverages the parameter \(\gamma\) to increase the weighting of hard examples, thereby addressing class imbalance, while Dice loss optimizes segmentation quality based on the Dice coefficient.
-Our local loss is calculated as:
+Focal Loss and Dice Loss are common loss functions used in semantic segmentation tasks.
+Specifically, Focal Loss is particularly effective in addressing class imbalance issues, making it well-suited for anomaly localization tasks where the proportion of anomaly regions is relatively small.
+Focal loss can be calculated by Eq.~(\ref{eq:focal}):

+where $n = H \times W$ represents the total number of pixels, $p_i$ is the predicted probability of the positive classes and $\gamma$ is a tunable parameter for adjusting the weight of hard-to-classify samples.
+In our implementation, we set $\gamma$ to 2.